 When the yearly meeting establishes a committee, it must also determine and approve a statement of its purpose and functions and provide adequate funding.
 All appointments are to be made for a specified term.
 Interim appointments to fill vacancies may be made at spring or fall sessions.
 A current record of all committees and their membership is published annually in the Yearbook of the yearly meeting.

 Four committees of the General Services Section fulfill specific administrative functions:

 SESSIONS COMMITTEE.
-The Sessions Committee is responsible for selecting and arranging a suitable place for summer, fall, and spring sessions of the yearly meeting, and for the preparation of schedules and programs.
-It advises committees on presentation of reports at these sessions and serves as an advisory committee to the clerks during the sessions.
+The Sessions Committee is responsible for selecting and arranging a suitable place for the sessions of the yearly meeting, and for the preparation of schedules and programs.
+It advises committees on presentation of reports to the yearly meeting and serves as an advisory committee to the clerks during the sessions.
 It is responsible for publicity, hospitality, and financial arrangements for these meetings.
 The composition of the Sessions Committee appears in the yearly meeting Handbook.